Leonid Kuchma: Economic reforms

 Kuchma's first presidential campaign had been run on promises of economic reform.
 After his electoral victory Roman Shpek, the Minister of Economy, was appointed responsible for reforming Ukraine's economy in cooperation with international advisors provided, among others, by the foundation of George Soros, USAID, the European Union's TACIS program, International Monetary Fund, as well as members of the Ukrainian diaspora.
 In October 1994, in his speech to parliament, Kuchma declared his aim of radical market reforms including reduced subsidies, lifting of price controls, lower taxes, privatization of industry and agriculture, and reforms in currency regulation and banking.
 The parliament approved the plan's main points.
-The International Monetary Fund (IMF) promised a $360 million loan to initiate reforms.
+The IMF promised a $360 million loan to initiate reforms.

-In order to stop hyperinflation, which had peaked at 91% in December 1993, Viktor Yushchenko, then nead of the National Bank of Ukraine, temporarily stopped the issuing of credit, which allowed to stabilize the economy.
+In order to stop hyperinflation, which had peaked at 91% in December 1993, Viktor Yushchenko, then head of the National Bank of Ukraine, temporarily stopped the issuing of credit, which allowed to stabilize the economy.
 Price liberalization during Kuchma's first months as president helped to reduce shortages and reinvigorated the agriculture.
 The abolition of subsidies on gas imports from Russia further reduced the budget deficit.
 Through a presidential decree, Kuchma also reduced the maximum personal income tax from 90 to 50 percent.
 In 1994-1995 the parliament adopted a new Law on Taxation and reduced the value-added-tax rate.
 By March 1995 the financial stabilization allowed the Ministry of Finance to issue treasury bills.

 On 1 March 1995 Kuchma dismissed Communist-aligned Prime Minister Vitaliy Masol, who had opposed his reforms, and promoted his own ally, Yevhen Marchuk, in his place.
 In his new address to the parliament in April he praised the success of previous reforms and proclaimed his aim to be "state-regulated transition to a social-market economy".
 In October this declaration was followed by the adoption of a new government program of evolutionary market reform.

 Despite the macroeconomic stabilization, Ukrainian economy continued to perform poorly during the latter part of the 1990s due to excessive bureaucracy, corruption, overregulation and lack of foreign investment.
 Additional problems were caused by the influence of the 1998 Russian financial crisis.
 A tax reform introduced in 1999 allowed to reduce the size of shadow economy and eventually contributed to the renewal of economic growth in the following years.